viet34tqc/notebook/react-query.md

 ## React Query and useEffect and useState

 Cases: you have a load more button to fetch more posts.
-The posts here need to be a state because it will change whenever the button load clicks.
+The posts here need to be a state because it will change whenever the button clicks.

 First, you have to put `useEffect` and `useState` above the conditional checks (`isLoading` and `isError`).
 Then, The data get from `useQuery` have to be an dependency of `useEffect`.
 Inside the `useEffect` block, there should be a check for undefined `useQuery` data.